iturdikulov/notes/Git.md

 &#10;
 You should never rebase a public branch (like `main`) onto anything else.
 Other developers have it checked out, and if you change its history, you'll cause a lot of problems for them.
+In main we can make some updates, and if we rebase them into feature branch it can be completely broken (not expecting such changes). <!--SR:!2024-09-19,3,251-->

 Pull down a remote branch, but rebase any locally differing commits onto the top of the incoming commits:
 &#10;